Best Ceramic Coating for Cars: Protect Your Car with a Glossy Finish

 The coating industry describes paint hardness as the ability to resist damage and scratching.
 As such, the harder the coating, the better it is at doing its job protecting the car and its exterior.
 A ceramic coating with ‘9H’ in the name means it has diamond-level hardness.

-- Weather: Depending on how much sun your vehicle gets, a ceramic coating might be needed.
+- Weather: Depending on how much sun your vehicle gets, a ceramic coating can be a paint-saver.
 This is especially true of cars that get parked in the sun for long hours.
-Due to the damage caused by UV rays, these cars would require the extra protection of a layer of ceramic coating.
+Due to the damage caused by UV rays, these cars require the extra protection of a layer of ceramic coating.

 - Car Age: As the car ages, so does the paint layer.
-You shouldn’t use a ceramic coating on an old car where the paint is chipped or has become thin.
-The chemicals in the coating will interact with the bodywork, which could damage the body of the car.
+You shouldn’t bother with a ceramic coating on an old car where the paint is faded, chipped, or has become thin.
+The chemicals in the coating can interact with the bodywork, which could damage the body of the car.

 Best Ceramic Coating for Cars Reviews & Recommendations 2021